enzo-project/enzo-e/doc/source/devel/param.rst

 =========================================

 As mentioned above, the nitty-gritty details of parsing are handled by Enzo-E automatically.
-Values associated with parameter names can be queried by invoking methods on an instance of the :cpp:class:`!ParameterAccessor` class.
+Values associated with parameter names can be queried by invoking methods on an instance of the :cpp:class:`!ParameterGroup` class.
 Instances of this class are commonly passed to the constructors of classes that inherit from Cello class-hierarchy.